gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 - existingClaim (Pass pvc name which is mysql-pvc in our case and set persistence enabled value to "true")
 - Change service type to nodeport and give a valid nodeport number (range 30000-32767).
 We are using nodeport as service type since we are running it in a local environment.

-Let's deploy mysql db using the following commands
+Let's deploy MySQL DB using the following commands

 `helm install mysql stable/mysql --values mysql.values `

 ![mysql install](/images/mysql.png)

-Wait for some time until mysql database is deployed.
-Check the status on Lens .
+Wait for some time until the mysql database is deployed.
+Check the status on Lens.

-Now we need to follow the instructions provided on command line i.e to get the port numbers from services deployed.
+Now we need to follow the instructions provided on the command line i.e to get the port numbers from services deployed.

 Run the following commands